-This is ECON 101, folks.
-Supply and demand (with a ton of unintended consequences and distortions, the hallmarks of regulatory interventions in a market economy).
+This is ECON 101, folks: supply and demand (plus the unintended consequences and distortions from regulatory interventions in a market economy).

-Okay, pretend it’s “market day” at your child’s preschool, and Connor, Caleb, and your kid all get some chips (say five each) to trade and compete for cookies.
+Okay, pretend it’s “market day” at your child’s preschool, and Connor, Caleb, and your kid all get some chips (five each) to trade and compete for cookies.
 A market price develops, cookies are exchanged for chips, and the game ends.
-Now start over, but give them all 100 chips each.
+Now start over, but give them 100 chips each.
 What do you think happens to the price of cookies?

-Atrocious (truly a perfect adjective for this act of brilliance).
+Atrocious (the perfect adjective for this act of brilliance).

-That’s right; we took out all the little things that make lending and borrowing an effective vehicle for turning savings into productivity and economic growth.
-Wow.
+That’s right; we took out everything that makes lending and borrowing an effective vehicle for turning savings into productivity and economic growth.